HackBio-Genomics-One-B/Genomics-One-B/README.md

 In this tutorial, we will cover:

 1. Importing data
-      - Checking data quality
+2. Checking data quality
-2. Mapping reads to a reference
+3. Mapping reads to a reference
-3. Postprocessing mapped reads
+4. Postprocessing mapped reads
       - Merging BAM datasets
       - Removing duplicates
       - Left-aligning indels
       - Filtering reads
-4. Calling non-diploid variants
+5. Calling non-diploid variants
-      - Filtering variants
+6. Filtering variants
-5. Examining the results
+7. Examining the results
       - Visualising with VCF.IOBIO
       - Visualising with IGV
-      - Comparing frequencies
+8.Comparing frequencies
-6. Conclusion

-1. Importing data
-For this tutorial we have prepared a subset of data previously by our group (Rebolledo-Jaramillo et al. 2014).
-Let’s import these data into Galaxy.
-They are available from this Galaxy Library or via Zenodo

->